arc-language/parser/README.md

     ExitExternFunctionDecl is called when production externFunctionDecl is exited.

-func (s *BaseArcParserListener) ExitExternParameterList(ctx *ExternParameterListContext)
-    ExitExternParameterList is called when production externParameterList is exited.

-func (s *BaseArcParserListener) ExitFieldAccessExpr(ctx *FieldAccessExprContext)
+func (s *BaseArcParserListener) ExitExternMember(ctx *ExternMemberContext)
-    ExitFieldAccessExpr is called when production FieldAccessExpr is exited.
+    ExitExternMember is called when production externMember is exited.

 func (s *BaseArcParserListener) ExitFieldInit(ctx *FieldInitContext)
     ExitFieldInit is called when production fieldInit is exited.

-func (s *BaseArcParserListener) ExitFieldInitList(ctx *FieldInitListContext)
-    ExitFieldInitList is called when production fieldInitList is exited.

-func (s *BaseArcParserListener) ExitFloatLiteral(ctx *FloatLiteralContext)
-    ExitFloatLiteral is called when production FloatLiteral is exited.

 func (s *BaseArcParserListener) ExitFunctionDecl(ctx *FunctionDeclContext)
     ExitFunctionDecl is called when production functionDecl is exited.

-func (s *BaseArcParserListener) ExitIdentifierExpr(ctx *IdentifierExprContext)
-    ExitIdentifierExpr is called when production IdentifierExpr is exited.

-func (s *BaseArcParserListener) ExitIfStatement(ctx *IfStatementContext)
-    ExitIfStatement is called when production ifStatement is exited.

 func (s *BaseArcParserListener) ExitIfStmt(ctx *IfStmtContext)
-    ExitIfStmt is called when production IfStmt is exited.
+    ExitIfStmt is called when production ifStmt is exited.

+func (s *BaseArcParserListener) ExitImportDecl(ctx *ImportDeclContext)
+    ExitImportDecl is called when production importDecl is exited.

+func (s *BaseArcParserListener) ExitImportSpec(ctx *ImportSpecContext)
+    ExitImportSpec is called when production importSpec is exited.

-func (s *BaseArcParserListener) ExitIntLiteral(ctx *IntLiteralContext)
+func (s *BaseArcParserListener) ExitLeftHandSide(ctx *LeftHandSideContext)
-    ExitIntLiteral is called when production IntLiteral is exited.
+    ExitLeftHandSide is called when production leftHandSide is exited.

-func (s *BaseArcParserListener) ExitLogicalAndExpr(ctx *LogicalAndExprContext)
+func (s *BaseArcParserListener) ExitLiteral(ctx *LiteralContext)
-    ExitLogicalAndExpr is called when production LogicalAndExpr is exited.
+    ExitLiteral is called when production literal is exited.

-func (s *BaseArcParserListener) ExitLogicalNotExpr(ctx *LogicalNotExprContext)
+func (s *BaseArcParserListener) ExitLogicalAndExpression(ctx *LogicalAndExpressionContext)
-    ExitLogicalNotExpr is called when production LogicalNotExpr is exited.
+    ExitLogicalAndExpression is called when production logicalAndExpression is exited.

-func (s *BaseArcParserListener) ExitLogicalOrExpr(ctx *LogicalOrExprContext)
+func (s *BaseArcParserListener) ExitLogicalOrExpression(ctx *LogicalOrExpressionContext)
-    ExitLogicalOrExpr is called when production LogicalOrExpr is exited.
+    ExitLogicalOrExpression is called when production logicalOrExpression is exited.

 func (s *BaseArcParserListener) ExitMapEntry(ctx *MapEntryContext)
     ExitMapEntry is called when production mapEntry is exited.